zaphosting/docs/docs/vserver-windows-soulmask.md

 If you wish your server to be available in the server list, please check out our [Soulmask Server Configuration guide](soulmask-configuration.md) and add the appropriate `-SteamServerName` parameter into your **StartServer.bat** file.
 Save the file once done and run the batch file again.

 You have successfully installed Soulmask on your Windows Dedicated Server.

+## Conclusion

+Congratulations, you have successfully installed and configurated the Soulmask Server on your VPS!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!